hello-ulises/ulises.us/_posts/2022-06-22-big-summer-book-sale.md

 Ulises deadstock will be available for 25%, 50% and 75% off!

-Snacks, burgers, hot dogs — and specially designed dog toppings and beverages from the FORTUNE team.
+There will be snacks, burgers, hot dogs, and vegan options.
+Plus specially designed toppings and beverages from the FORTUNE team.
 Free & open to the public!
 Raffle every hour (win big on books!)